Siakam scores 31 as Raptors rout struggling Knicks 126-98

 Julius Randle scored 19 points and Canadian rookie RJ Barrett had 16 as the Knicks matched a season worst by losing their fourth straight.

-Siakam matched his career high by making five 3-pointers and shot 12 for 22 overall.
-He reached 30 or more points for the seventh time this season after having done so five times previously in his career, all last season.
+”Right now we’re still fighting that fight to trust each other offensively and defensively,” New York coach David Fizdale said.

-Malcolm Miller scored 13 points and Rondae Hollis-Jefferson had 12 as the Raptors won their fifth straight, their longest streak of the season.
+Malcolm Miller scored a career-high 13 points and Rondae Hollis-Jefferson added 12 as the Raptors won their fifth straight, their longest streak of the season.

 Toronto has won seven in a row against the Knicks, and 15 of the past 16 meetings.